|I remind myself that even artistic legends like Michelangelo struggled. When he did the

 isn't working, I'm not going to let one painting or drawing sour my whole

 creative pursuit.
 If I want to put oils aside to do exercises with pastel painting or loosen up with watercolor, I do it.
 You should too!

 most importantly, I know how to get back into the right

 mindset—inspiration and artistic guidance.
 That means looking at art

 that excites me and studying the techniques of the master artists I so

-art guides spur me on and enlighten me when I reach a crisis point.
+an art guide spur me on and enlightens me when I reach a crisis point.
 I

-hope they do the same for you.
+hope it does the same for you.
 Enjoy!

 P.S.
 Have you had an art breakdown?
 What did you do to get

 back into the right artistic mindset?
 Leave a comment and let me know.